top of page

 Bio

-Currently a fulltime faculty member and the programme director of the Master of Research in Sustainable Futures at the University of Bristol Law School, Temitope Onifade has lived and practiced law in the notorious Niger Delta where he learnt about environmental issues, igniting his interest in sustainability.
-Pursuing this interest, he worked as a partner at Lex Luminaire in Nigeria, leading renewable energy projects and advising clients such as Biofuel Development Farmers Association and Green Energy Plant on low-carbon investment and incentives.
-Going beyond professional practice and often in collaboration with experts and community stakeholders, he has also conceptualized, designed, and/or led the implementation of several sustainability organizations, including the UBC Liu Institute Network for Africa and Holistic Sustainable Development Network International, and sustainability projects such as Community Sustainability Global and Re-Imagining Agenda 2063, with impacts mainly in Africa and Canada.
+Temitope Onifade is a Nigerian-Canadian from Ọ̀yọ́, the historical political capital of the Yorùbá People of Nigeria, Benin Republic, Togo and other West African countries, and grew up in Ìbàdàn in Nigeria.
+Currently a fulltime lecturer at the Assistant Professor level at the University of Bristol Law School, he has lived and practiced law in the notorious Niger Delta area of Nigeria where he learnt about environmental issues, intially igniting his interest in environmental sustainability and natural resource issues.
+He also worked as a partner at Lex Luminaire Solicitors in Nigeria, leading renewable energy projects and advising clients such as Biofuel Development Farmers Association and Green Energy Plant on low-carbon investment and incentives.
+Going beyond professional practice and often in collaboration with experts and community stakeholders, he has also conceptualized, designed, and/or led the work of several organizations advancing sustainability interests, including the UBC Liu Institute Network for Africa and Holistic Sustainable Development Network International, and sustainability projects, such as "Community Sustainability Global" and "Re-Imagining Agenda 2063," with impacts mainly in Africa and Canada.